eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.astro/README.md

 ## Tips

-Do not worry if for example the "astro dawn" is "-" in the place that you set for your item.
-The reason might be that you live in a northern country and it is summer, because then by definition the sun is not 18 degrees below the horizon in the morning.
-For details see: https://en.wikipedia.org/wiki/Dawn Also while reading this wikipedia article you might come to the conclusion that you want to use "civil dawn" anyway.
+Do not worry if for example the "astro dawn" is undefined at your location.
+The reason might be that you live in a northern country and it is summer, such that the sun is not 18 degrees below the horizon in the morning.
+For details see [this Wikipedia article](https://en.wikipedia.org/wiki/Dawn).
+The "civil dawn" event might often be the better choice.